-Due to increased demand, GVE in collaboration with Bank of Industry Nigeria & UNDP deployed the second phase of Onono project to serve 300 additional households.
+Due to increased demand, GVE in collaboration with the Bank of Industry Nigeria & UNDP deployed the second phase of Onono project to serve 300 additional households.

-Onono-Anam is a landlocked community at the bank of the River Niger with GPS Coordinates 6.198oN, 6.764oE located in Anambra West Local Government Area of Anambra State Nigeria.
+Onono-Anam is a landlocked community at the bank of the River Niger with GPS Coordinates 6.198oN, and 6.764oE located in Anambra West Local Government Area of Anambra State Nigeria.

 The Community is approximately two hours away from the cities of Onitsha or Awka (off Aguleri Junction, Onitsha/Adani Road) and about 10 minutes away from Asaba by boat.